 - Because there only two rails, larger quilts can drag on the floor until they are taken up.

-- Accessories, such as speed control* (usually included) and stitch regulation*, make it function like a conventional longarm.
-(NOTE: Be sure to match these with your machine.) *affiliate
+- Like the Cutie and Q-Zone Hoop frame, accessories, such as speed control and stitch regulation, make it function like a conventional longarm.

 - The quilting area is the size of a domestic machine and shrinks as the quilt advances.